Sunday, August 31, 2008

 Pet Pampering Gone Wild

 Extreme gadgets, accessories for animals and their over-the-top humans.
-From GPS tracking to bacon-flavored bubbles, here's some of the zaniest, most extravagant gadgets out there for animals and their humans.
-Read the entire article.
+From GPS tracking to bacon-flavored bubbles, now we have the extreme.
+Tattoos for pets.

 Red Admiral Butterfly